How Doctors Assess Medical Certificate Requests

 Common myths that create frustration

 Myth 1: “Paying for a consult guarantees a certificate.”
-In reality, payment usually covers time and assessment; the certificate is a clinical outcome that depends on appropriateness.
+In reality, payment covers the application or assessment process; the certificate is a clinical outcome that depends on appropriateness.

 Myth 2: “Certificates are only required after two or three days.”
 Evidence rules vary by workplace policy and circumstances, and employers can often request evidence for short absences too.